 That last is a popular but ridiculous notion that reflects a misunderstanding not only of Social Security but of what constitutes Ponzi scheme.

 My guess is that Simpson shares the common erroneous idea that what defines a Ponzi scheme is money flowing from later investors to earlier ones.
-While that sometimes (but not always) happens in Ponzi schemes, the mere fact of money flowing from newer participants to older ones does not a Ponzi scheme make.
+While that often (but in practice not always) happens in Ponzi schemes, the mere fact of money flowing from newer participants to older ones does not a Ponzi scheme make.
 If it did, then investing in gold -- or in shares of Apple stock -- would be a Ponzi scheme as well, because the only way to get earn an investment return is to sell the asset to another investor at a higher price than when you bought it, which obviously implies money flowing from a later investor to the earlier one.
 (Update: For a long time Apple paid no dividends and investors profited only from capital gains, that is, selling shares at a higher price to other investors, but Apple does now pay dividends.
 There are other successful companies that don't, however.)(Updated 2017 July 21 mainly to correct some bad typing.)by